orbitalflower/orbitalflower.github.io/_posts/2017-10-27-when-i-am-king.md

 categories: etc fun
 redirect_from: /misc/funny/when-i-am-king.html
 updated: 2020-05-13
+description: When I am ruler, the following changes will be made for the betterment of society.
 ---

 When I am ruler, the following changes will be made for the betterment of